tarantool/ansible-cartridge/README.md

 An Ansible role to easily deploy
 [Tarantool Cartridge](https://github.com/tarantool/cartridge) applications.

-This role can deploy and configure applications packed in RPM using [`Cartridge CLI`](https://github.com/tarantool/cartridge-cli).
+This role can deploy and configure applications packed in RPM, DEB and TGZ using [`Cartridge CLI`](https://github.com/tarantool/cartridge-cli).

+Only `RedHat` and `Debian` OS families are supported.

 See the [getting started guide](/examples/getting-started-app/README.md) to learn how to set up topology using this role.